 Ilex glabra (Inkberry)

-SIZE AND POT INFORMATION: More details coming in May type: shrub sun needs: part sun water needs: average to wet height: 3-4' plant spacing: 3' distance? bloom time: June-September bloom color: white
+SIZE: 1 gallon pot type: shrub sun needs: part sun water needs: average to wet height: 3-4' plant spacing: 3' distance? bloom time: June-September bloom color: white

 good plant companions